Services and Resources

 We offer financial assistance for eligible properties to receive environmental site assessment reports.
 Projects must demonstrate financial need and community benefit.
 Please give us a call to find out if your project is eligible.
 Applications are accepted on a rolling basis.

-The Portland Bureau of Transportation (PBOT) throught the Portland in the Streets program issues permits to place combined publication boxes in Portland's street space.
+The Portland Bureau of Transportation (PBOT), through the Portland in the Streets program, issues permits to place combined publication boxes in Portland's street space.
 Combined publication boxes display several publications (newspapers, magazines, etc.) in one location.

 If you have a project that benefits your community and the environment, you can apply for a Community Watershed Stewardship Program (CWSP) grant of up to $12,000.
-The two-page pre-application for projects is due by 4 p.m. on the first Friday of February each year.
+The two-page pre-application for projects is due January 6, 2023, by 4 p.m.

 The Portland Bureau of Transportation (PBOT) provides four types of parking permits for people with disabilities based on their needs.
 Each type is outlined below, along with the application.
 Applicants must have a valid Americans with Disabilities Act (ADA) placard to apply.